-On 28 April 2008, during a speech at the European Policy Centre in Brussels, opposition leader and Tirana mayor Edi Rama called for a consensus between the government and the opposition on Albania's application for EU membership.
+On 28 April 2008, Edi Rama gave a speech at the European Policy Centre in Brussels.
+Speaking as the opposition leader at the time, he called for a consensus between the government and the opposition on Albania's application for EU membership.
 He said:

 Such rhetoric, as well as a number of parliamentary decisions that followed, gave hope that – inspired by the common goal of EU accession – Albania's highly divisive politics would become less confrontational.

 Albania made progress.
 On 1 April 2009 it joined NATO.
 On 28 April 2009, exactly a year after Edi Rama's speech in Brussels, Albania submitted its application for EU membership.

 However, the parliamentary elections of 28 June 2009, which saw the incumbent, Sali Berisha, win by the narrowest of margins, marked a return to political polarisation and confrontation.
 The opposition, which had expected victory, accused Berisha of massive fraud.
 The OSCE election observer mission noted in its final report that "while meeting most OSCE commitments, these elections did not fully realize Albania's potential to adhere to the highest standards for democratic elections."

 The political dispute dragged on.
 Edi Rama's Socialist Party boycotted parliament for months.
 Its members embarked on a hunger strike and called mass demonstrations in January 2011.

 The EU kept a low profile, trying to avoid taking sides.
 On 16 December 2009 the Albanian government received a questionnaire from the European Commission, which it completed and returned on 15 April 2010.
 On 27 May 2010 the Commission proposed to grant Albanian citizens visa-free travel to the Schengen area.
 The proposal was endorsed by the Council on 8 November and entered into force on 15 December 2010.